-- O Background knowledge ERNs, Industry, and the Opportunity - Conceptualising and firming-up a collaborative idea or research question or project - Practical knowledge transfer initiating and delivering a well-developed research collaboration
+- Background knowledge ERNs, Industry, and the Opportunity - Conceptualising and firming-up a collaborative idea or research question or project - collaboration

 The current resource does not include tools pertaining to 'the legal framework', as it was felt that identifying or creating resources here would require much more discussion.
 Furthermore, this was quite a divisive point, with participants in both workshops adopting very different stances on the feasibility of developing templates for contracts or agreeing common contracting clauses.
 In both workshops, some supported the concept of trying to develop more standardised contracts (to deal with the fact that different centres have very different contracting styles).
 Or if a standardised contract is not doable, perhaps clauses that all need to use could be identified.
 The concept of a 'playbook' was also raised, with some standardisation in contracting templates for each category of activity we could foresee.
-However, all of this would require further work.